 Penalties for Failing to Have Qualifying Healthcare

-Insurance providers send statements to the policy holder following the end of the calendar year which indicate the months which they were covered.
+Insurance providers would send statements to the policy holder following the end of the calendar year which indicated the months which they were covered.
 Any taxpayers that did not carry coverage all 12 months may incur a penalty on their tax return for the months in which they did not have insurance.